Pim Fortuyn: Early life and education

 Wilhelmus Simon Petrus Fortuijn was born on 19 February 1948 in Driehuis within the Dutch municipality of Velsen, as the third child to a middle class Catholic family.
-His father was a sales representative for a envelopes and paper company and was involved in local Catholic associations while his mother was a housewife.
-Fortuyn was raised primarily by his mother as his father was often away for his work.
+His father was a sales representative for an envelopes and paper company and was involved in local Catholic associations, while his mother was a housewife.
+Fortuyn was raised primarily by his mother, as his father was often away for his work.
 He first attended a Catholic primary school, where Fortuyn later described his time as "terrible," before graduating from the Mendelcollege secondary school in Haarlem where he was described as an academically gifted pupil.

 As a youth, Fortuyn initially wanted to train as a priest, but in 1967 he began to study sociology at the University of Amsterdam and also attended lectures in history, economics and law.
-He then transferred after a few months to the Vrije Universiteit in Amsterdam where he continued his degree in sociology and took joint honours classes in public administration.
+He then transferred after a few months to the Vrije Universiteit in Amsterdam, where he continued his degree in sociology and took joint honours classes in public administration.
 In 1971 he ended his study with the Academic degree Doctorandus.
 In 1981 he received a doctorate in sociology at the University of Groningen as a Doctor of Philosophy.